t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 ## Guidelines and IoT Security Regulations {#sec5-4}

-Despise the need for security in the Internet is nothing new and multiple guidelines exist, the fact is that many IoT devices and systems are not fully secure.
+Despite the acknowledgement that security in the Internet is needed and multiple guidelines exist, the fact is that many IoT devices and systems are not fully secure.
 There are multiple reasons for this.
 For instance, some manufactures focus on delivering a product without paying enough attention to the delivered security level, lack of expertise or budget.
 This, however, poses a severe threat when such devices are deployed.
-The vast amount of devices and their inherent mobile nature also implies that an initially secure system can become insecure if a compromised device gains access to the system at some point of time.
-Even if all devices in a given environment are secure, it does not prevent external (passive) attacks originating due to insecure devices.
+The vast amount of devices and their inherent mobile nature also implies that an initially secure system can become insecure if a compromised device gains access to the system at some point in time.
+Even if all other devices in a given environment are secure, it does not prevent external (passive) attacks originating due to insecure devices.

 Recently {{FCC}} the FCC has stated the need for higher regulation for IoT systems.
 In fact this might be a missing component, at least in Federal Information Systems (FIS).
 Today, security in US FIS is regulated according to Federal Information Security Management Act (FISMA).
 From this law, NIST derived a number of documents to establish how to categorize FIS and determine minimum security requirements (FIPS-PUB-199 and FIPS-PUB-200).
 Minimum security requirements for FIS are specified in NIST SP 800-53r4 {{NIST-FIS}}.
 However, it is very likely that existing regulations do not take into account the specific challenges of IoT devices and networks.